RIBTAS007/DSA_CS506/Assignment-3/README.md

         Output: 2980.958 *as e^8 = 2980.958, where e is the mathematical constant called Euler’s number: e ≈ 2.71828*

 Sol.
 Download the [Solution](solution.o) file.
 Open terminal and execute it by running `./solution.o` command.
-Give inputs to get ourputs
+Give inputs to get outputs

    ![Output](output/Solution.png)